-Australia Singapore Cable operating at 50% more capacity
+Australia Singapore Cable operating at 50 per cent more capacity

 Posted on July 12, 2019

-Vocus’ Australian Singapore Cable (ASC) system is operating with an end-to-end total capacity of 60 terabits per second (Tbps) – 50% more capacity than it launched with less than 10 months ago.
+Vocus’ Australian Singapore Cable (ASC) system is operating with an end-to-end total capacity of up to 60 terabits per second (Tbps) – 50 per cent more capacity than when it launched less than 10 months ago.

-The system comprises 4 fibre pairs, that provide different connection points between Perth and Singapore, as well as into Christmas Island and Indonesia.
+The system comprises four fibre pairs providing different connection points between Perth and Singapore, as well as into Christmas Island and Indonesia.

 The design, the optical technology chosen, the ultra-specific engineering and the high standard of manufacture, assembly and construction are what have given us the flexibility to significantly increase the capacity of each leg of the ASC.

-In addition to the increased end-to-end capacity, the ASC’s Singapore to Indonesia connection now has a capacity of up to 44Tbps and its Perth to Indonesia connection now has a capacity of up to 33Tbps.
+In addition to the increased end-to-end capacity, the ASC’s Singapore-to-Indonesia connection now has a capacity of up to 44Tbps.
+Its Perth-to-Indonesia connection now has a capacity of up to 33Tbps.

-With Asia Pacific continuing to be the epicentre of global growth, that means the ASC will provide valuable opportunities for governments, businesses and consumers for years to come.
+With Asia Pacific continuing to be the epicentre of global growth, the ASC will continue providing valuable opportunities for governments, businesses and consumers for years to come.

-Since launch, we have nearly sold 10-times the entire capacity of the Sea-Me-We3 cable system on ASC.
-Based on the current demand, we expect to see capacity on ASC exceed 4Tbps within the first 12 months of launch, and there is increasing demand across all paths to the west.
+Since launch, we have nearly sold 10 times the entire capacity of the Sea-Me-We3 cable system on the ASC.
+Based on the current demand, we expect to see capacity on the ASC exceed 4Tbps within the first 12 months of launch, and there is increasing demand across all paths to the west.

-It also gives us more options into Indonesia, the fourth most populated nation in the world, and with the seventh largest economy that is growing at around 5%.
+It also gives us more options into Indonesia, the fourth most-populated nation in the world and the seventh-largest economy, which is growing around 5 per cent each year.

 The ASC system is an advanced, high capacity, low latency, secure and reliable submarine fibre optic cable system.
-It is also the first that is 100% owned by a telco carrier.
+It is also the first that is 100 per cent owned by a telco carrier.

-Stretching 4,600km between Perth and Singapore, with connections to Christmas Island and Indonesia, ASC provides an alternate and direct high capacity route to Asia Pacific, as well as alternate connections to Europe and the USA.
+Stretching 4,600km between Perth and Singapore, with connections to Christmas Island and Indonesia, the ASC provides an alternate and direct high capacity route to Asia Pacific, as well as alternate connections to Europe and the United States.